bossanova808/repository.bossanova808/README.md

 _(This is probably too personalised to be of general interest)._

-Personal customised version of Confluence with modifications including integrated OzWeather support, ClearArt support, better Profile support, and a few other visual and usability tweaks to my personal taste.
+Personal customised version of Confluence with modifications including integrated OzWeather support, ClearArt support, better Profile support, comprehensive PlayerProcessInfo support (detailed video/audio/system info, plus HDR/Dolby Vision metadata) when used with custom Amlogic AM6B+ builds such as Panni's `t4c`, and a few other visual and usability tweaks to my personal taste.